FabiowQuixada/isml-linter/README.md

 ## Donations

 This project was conceived by its author without any financial support, with the intention to help the community improving and speeding up any projects that involve ISML templates.
-If you think Isml Linter has helped you and your team, please consider making a donation, it will be much appreciated!
+If you think ISML Linter has helped you and your team, please consider making a donation, it will be much appreciated!

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=M22U4NRUFHELS&currency_code=USD&source=url)